Forbidden induced subgraphs for graphs and signed graphs with eigenvalues bounded from below: Concluding remarks

 \section{Concluding remarks}

-Extending Smith's classification \cite{S70} of connected graphs with spectral radius at most $2$, Cvetkovi\'c, Doob and Gutman~\cite[Theroem~3.8]{CDG82} characterized the connected graphs with spectral radius in $(2, \la')$, where $\la' = \sqrt{2+\sqrt5} \approx 2.05817$, which were later explicitly classified by Brouwer and Neumaier~\cite{BN89}.
-We naturally would like to extend \cref{thm:cgss} of Cameron et al.~\cite{CGSS76} beyond $\G(2)$.
+Extending Smith's classification \cite{S70} of connected graphs with spectral radius at most $2$, Cvetkovi\'c, Doob and Gutman~\cite[Theorem~3.8]{CDG82} characterized the connected graphs with spectral radius in $(2, \la')$, which were later explicitly classified by Brouwer and Neumaier~\cite{BN89}.
+Recall that $\la' = \sqrt{2 + \sqrt5} \approx 2.05817$.
+Retrospectively, perhaps both \cref{thm:forb1} and the fact that $\la'$ is the smallest $\la \in \R$ such that the set of graph spectral radii is dense in $(\la, \infty)$ (cf. \cite{H72,S89}) indicated that it is possible to classify connected graphs with spectral radius at most $\la'$.

+A similar line of research was carried out for signed graphs.
+McKee and Smyth~\cite{MS07} determined all the connected signed graphs with spectral radius at most $2$ --- they are switching equivalent to subgraphs of $S_{14}, S_{16}$ and $T_{2n}$ for $n \ge 3$ in \cref{fig:ms}.
+When investigating Lehmer's Mahler measure problem, McKee and Smyth~\cite[Theorem~3]{MS12} further determined the $17$ connected signed graphs with spectral radius in $(2, 2.019)$.
+Belardo, Cioab\u{a}, Koolen and Wang~\cite[Problem~3.11]{BCKW18} raised the question on the classification of connected signed graphs with spectral radius at most $\la'$.
+This question was very recently resolved by Wang, Dong, Hou and Li~\cite{WDHL23}.

+With regard to smallest eigenvalues, we would like to extend \cref{thm:cgss} of Cameron et al.~\cite{CGSS76} beyond $\G(2)$.

-\begin{problem} Classify all the connected graphs with smallest eigenvalues in $(-\la^*, -2)$.
-In particular, classify these graphs that have sufficiently many vertices. \end{problem}
+\begin{problem} Classify all the connected graphs with smallest eigenvalue in $(-\la^*, -2)$.
+In particular, classify such graphs that have sufficiently many vertices. \end{problem}